Questions About Adoption…

 Can you help me if I have an animal that needs a new home?

 We want to help all animals, but we will not attempt to place unaltered and unvetted animals from owner surrender.
-All animals must be fixed and up to date on their vaccinations in order to be posted on our site.
+All animals must be fixed and up to date on their vaccinations in order to be posted on our site and available for adoption.

 I still have questions, how can I contact you?